Blog →

 Why it's on the list: It's a simple, essential tool that helps everyone on your team to write more clearly and professionally, whether they're crafting an email, a marketing post, or a project update.
 It works across thousands of different apps and websites, so it's always there when you need it.

-Pros and Cons: Grammarly's main strength is its simplicity and the fact that it can be used almost anywhere.
+Pros and cons: Grammarly's main strength is its simplicity and the fact that it can be used almost anywhere.
 It improves your writing.
 While its generative AI features are handy for rewriting and brainstorming, it's not built for creating long-form content from scratch.
 It also doesn't help with managing team communication workflows, like assigning tasks or collaborating on a customer response.

 8. HubSpot